Boží Dar

 Boží Dar (Gottesgab) is a town in Karlovy Vary District in the Karlovy Vary Region of the Czech Republic.
 It has about 300 inhabitants.
 Situated in the Ore Mountains at 1028 m above sea level, it is considered the highest town in the Czech Republic.

+Boží Dar is known as a ski resort.
 The town is part of the Abertamy – Boží Dar Mining Landscape, which is a UNESCO World Heritage Site as part of Ore Mountain Mining Region.

 Administrative division

 Boží Dar consists of three municipal parts (in brackets population according to the 2021 census):